-Run by speech language pathologist and speech assistants, our program provides a play-based learning experience for 3-to 4-year-old children, developing skills needed to ensure school readiness and success.
+Run by speech language pathologist and speech assistants, our program provides a play-based learning experience for 3 year old children, developing skills needed to ensure school readiness and success.
 Children will access continuous skilled support for speech and language development in a variety of play experiences including themed centers, sensory materials, and cooperative games.

 We focus on improving social skills, following directions, and participating in group learning activities.